What is EMLA Cream 5%?

 - want a non-oral treatment for premature ejaculation

-- known allergies to lidocaine, prilocaine or other amide-type local anaesthetics
+- known allergies to lidocaine, prilocaine, other ingredients of the medication (Carbomer 974P, sodium hydroxide and purified water) or other amide-type local anaesthetics

-- G6PD deficiency (consult a clinician before use)
+- glucose 6 phosphate dehydrogenase (G6PD) deficiency (consult a clinician before use)

 - partners who are pregnant — medical advice is recommended before use